Student Health Service

 • Information that leads to concerns about public safety

-• Other statutory or common-law provision that requires or authorizes the release of confidential information
+• Other statutory or common-law provisions that require or authorize the release of confidential information

-If you have any questions about confidentiality, you will have an opportunity to ask during your visit.
+If you have any concerns about confidentiality, you will have an opportunity to discuss this during your visit.